Why Context Engineering Matters More Than Model Capability

 The Fundamental Limitation

 Agents can reverse-engineer the WHAT through codebase analysis, AST parsing, and pattern recognition.
-But they cannot reverse-engineer the WHY.
+They cannot reverse-engineer the WHY.

 No amount of codebase analysis will reveal: